-Figure 4: Rehydration, hydraulic and gas testing of BGT-10. a) Summary of the complete test history showing the pore/gas injection pressure response in the three intervals of the injection borehole; b) zoom-in: pore pressure during re-equilibration; c) zoom-in: testing interval suitability and hydraulic testing of the injection interval.
+Fig.4: Rehydration, hydraulic and gas testing of BGT-10. a) Summary of the complete test history showing the pore/gas injection pressure response in the three intervals of the injection borehole; b) zoom-in: pore pressure during re-equilibration; c) zoom-in: testing interval suitability and hydraulic testing of the injection interval.
 See Table 1 for description of test stages.